 Escrow is money held by a third party until specific conditions are met.
 In the case of your mortgage, your lender might set up an escrow account on your behalf in which a portion of your monthly payment is deposited toward property tax and insurance.

 If you run into any other terms that you don’t recognize, please ask me!
-I’m here to make sure you fully understand the home-buying or home-selling process and that we address any concerns or confusion you might have along the way.
+I’m here to make sure you fully understand the home-buying or home-selling process in Denver and address any concerns or confusion you might have along the way.